Gordon College logo

 If a faculty member feels a student has violated his or her rights, and discussion with the student proves unfruitful, he or she may seek redress through the student judiciary process.
 If a student feels a faculty member has violated his or her rights, and discussion with the faculty member proves unfruitful, he or she may seek redress through the following procedure:

-1. The issue should first be discussed with the student’s faculty advisor in an attempt to resolve it at the lowest level.
+1. The issue should first be discussed with the student’s faculty advisor to resolve it at the lowest level.

 2. If the issue cannot be thus resolved, the student may then proceed to discuss the issue with the department chair or the division chair in which the course is offered.